Piyush-SN/ProCrastinator/README.md

 This is a project I developed for my capstone project at Brainstation.

 **``Tech Stack``**
--	HTML, SCSS, React.js, Material UI, Firebase/Firestore.
+-	HTML, CSS, React.js, Material UI, Firebase/Firestore.

 **``Here is the vision which gave me the drive to create this app``**